RempelOliveira/Retrobat.DS4Windows/README.md

 # Behavior

-This package install DS4Windows as a portable software with all joystick configurations you need.
-But, it's very important to remeber to install the HidHide software after runs the Install.bat file and set HidHideCli installation folder path in Windows environment variables.

-The installer will install the NirCmd software as well that is necessary for controll of windows of the system.
+This package install DS4Windows as a portable software with all joystick configurations you need and the NirCmd software as well that is necessary for controll of windows of the system.

-After the complete installation, you'll need to create a Retrobat shortcut with a customized command and then you can use .bat files to start your Windows games (if they are set up for it - see below).

 # Running